-Co-operators General Insurance Company (CGIC) is a leading Canadian-owned multi-product insurance and financial services organization with assets of \$5.3 billion.
+Co-operators General Insurance Company (CGIC) is a leading Canadian multi-product insurance and financial services organization with assets over \$5.8 billion.

-CGIC has 2,505 employees and is supported by a dedicated financial advisor network with 2,673 licensed insurance representatives throughout Canada.
+CGIC has 2,697 employees and is supported by a dedicated Financial Advisor network with 2,753 licensed insurance representatives throughout Canada.

-Under its primary line of business - Property and Casualty insurance - CGIC protects more than 734,000 homes, 1.1 million vehicles, 37,000 farms and 190,000 businesses.
+Under its primary line of business - Property and Casualty insurance - CGIC protects 766,000 homes, 1.2 million vehicles, 38,000 farms and 218,000 businesses.